Question #98

 Whether on the part of this inquirer or on the part of another who asked this inquirer, this question is often asked by those who wish to justify the use of mechanical instruments in worship.
 More likely than not, the originator of the inquiry knows that there is no verse of scripture that overtly speaks to the use of musical notes to songs or the use of songs that are not found in scripture.
 However, that does not mean that the use of musical notes or the use of words not found in scripture is sinful.

 When God gives a command, everything that is necessary or essential to carrying out that command is authorized.
 If that were not the case the command could not be obeyed.
 God has commanded singing in worship.
 Musical notes are necessary and essential to singing; therefore, the use of musical notes is authorized.
 Words are necessary and essential to singing; therefore, the use of words is authorized.
 Mechanical instruments are not necessary and essential to singing; therefore, the use of mechanical instruments is not authorized.
 For centuries worship was acapella (as in the chapel), clearly establishing that singing can and has been done without mechanical instruments, clearly establishing that mechanical instruments are not necessary and essential.
-For more information on the Biblical teaching and history of music in worship, see Questions 7 and 35 on this website.
+For more information on the Biblical teaching and history of music in worship, see Question 7 and Question 35 on this website.

 Since the use of musical notes and words is necessary and essential to obey God’s command to sing, the question then becomes whether it is sinful (a transgression of God’s command or law) to write them down.
 Certainly it makes no sense that their use is authorized but their recordation is written form is sinful.